Chris-Archive/Latin_Repo/Phrases and Expressions.md

 - Can you pass me my drink / coffee / water?<br>Tradāsne mihi pōtum / cafēam / aquam?

-- Will you order any food tonight?<br>
+- Will you order any food tonight?<br>Aliquem cibum hāc noctē mandābis?

 - Did you actually practice any Latin this week?<br>

-- Get a seat so that we can work there to study Latin.<br>
+- Sit there so that we may study Latin.<br>Ibī sedē ut latīnē studeāmus.